German invasion of Luxembourg: Prelude

 On the evening of 8 May, the Grand Ducal Government ordered for the first time that all doors of the Schuster Line be closed at 11:00 and remain so regardless of circumstance until 06:00 the following morning.
-Throughout the day Luxembourgian authorities witnessed much less activity on the far side of the border and made no reports of tank or machine gun movements.
+Throughout the day Luxembourgish authorities witnessed much less activity on the far side of the border and made no reports of tank or machine gun movements.
 On the afternoon of 9 May, a French intelligence officer stationed in Clervaux witnessed German troops preparing pontoon bridges in the Sauer.
 He attempted in vain to contact Captain Archen, and resorted to making a direct phone call to his superiors at Longwy.
 Also that day a German national working in Luxembourg as a gardener and a member of the German fifth column warned his Luxembourgish employer, Carlo Tuck, that an invasion was impending.
 Tuck passed the warning on to government officials.
 Late that evening, the Grand Ducal government came into possession of a document from a German divisional command.
-Dated 23 April 1940, it detailed the division's chief of staff's orders to various units to occupy strategic points within the country.
+Dated 23 April 1940, it detailed the division's chief of staff's orders to various units to occupy strategic points within Luxembourg.
 The Grand Ducal government put all border posts and Grand Ducal Gendarmerie stations on full alert.
 In Luxembourg City, gendarmes mobilised to defend public buildings and dispatched vehicle patrols to arrest fifth columnists.
 The economic councillor and the chancellor of the German legation were detained for questioning regarding allegations that they had used legation cars to organise subversive activities within the country.
 Since an invasion had not yet occurred they still enjoyed diplomatic privilege and the police were forced to release them.
 One group of fifth columnists was arrested while attempting to reach the legation.
 Meanwhile, Captain Archen had received his subordinate's report, but by that point, he had been told by informants in the Gendarmerie that shots had been exchanged with German operatives at a remote farm near the Moselle.
 At 11:45 on 9 May he radioed Longwy: "Reports of important German troop movements on the German-Luxembourg frontier."
 Throughout the night his messages became more and more frantic.
 Two Luxembourgish customs officials at Wormeldange heard horses and soldiers across the Moselle, but were unable to make out the Germans' activities due to heavy fog.